WebexSamples/postman-webex/README.md

 This repo gathers collections for the **[Webex Teams](https://developer.webex.com/quick-reference.html)**.
 _Check the [postman-xapi repo](https://github.com/CiscoDevNet/postman-xapi) if looking for collections for **Webex Devices**._

-- **[REST API](#all-resources-scripted)**: Messages, Spaces, Teams, People, Webhooks... everything accessible from an access token, with no admin priviledges
+- **[REST API](#all-resources-scripted)**: Messages, Spaces, Teams, People, Webhooks... everything accessible from an access token, with no admin privileges
 - [admin REST API](#admin-api): Organizations, People creation and updates, Roles, Licenses, and Events.
-These admin related features are accessible only from an access token with admin priviledges
+These admin related features are accessible only from an access token with admin privileges
 - [1-1 space](#direct-space): Create a 1-1 space by sending a direct message

 If you're new to Postman, you're only a few steps away from getting the full benefits of the collections:

 1. [import and configure](docs/ImportAndConfigure.md) a collection
 2. [generate code](docs/GenerateCode.md) for your favorite language
-3. [run collections as part of your CI/CD process](https://www.getpostman.com/docs/newman_intro) via the newman command
+3. [run collections as part of your CI/CD process](https://www.getpostman.com/docs/newman_intro) via the `newman` command
 4. [publish documentation via documenter](https://www.getpostman.com/docs/creating_documentation).

 **We welcome pull requests for enhancements of existing collections, as well as contributions of collections that proved to be handy for you.
 When submitting a new collection, please ensure it leverages a {{access_token}} variable to ease environments sharing among collections.
 Thank you!**

 ## [all-resources-scripted](https://raw.githubusercontent.com/CiscoDevNet/postman-webex/master/all-resources-scripted.json)